OpenMedallion¶

 threshold: 500.0

-gold.yaml — YAML-declared aggregations:
+gold.yaml — YAML-declared aggregations with post-aggregation controls:

 silver_to_gold: